NFL Power Rankings Week 16: Updated Standings, Predictions Before MNF

 Dallas Cowboys at No. 10 Despite Eagles Upset Over Rams

-Two of the biggest upsets in Week 15 were a then 6-7 Philadelphia team taking down the Los Angeles Rams to hand them their third loss and the Colts shutting out the Cowboys to end their winning streak at five.
+Two of the biggest upsets in Week 15 were a then 6-7 Philadelphia team taking down the Los Angeles Rams to hand them their third loss, and the Colts shutting out the Cowboys to end their winning streak at five.

-However, despite Dallas being kept scoreless, the Cowboys still stays in the top-10 while the Eagles sit right outside of it.
+However, despite Dallas being kept scoreless, the Cowboys still stays in the top 10 while the Eagles sit right outside of it.

-While the Colts scored 23 points, Indianapolis and Dallas had fairly comparable yardage in the game – with the only difference being the Colts’ ability to finish the drive.
+While the Colts scored 23 points, Indianapolis and Dallas had fairly comparable yardage in the game—with the only difference being the Colts' ability to finish the drive.
 Dallas quarterback Dak Prescott threw for 206 yards and one interception and Andrew Luck threw 192 passing yards.

-Star running back Ezekiel Elliot ran for 87 yards and caught 41 yards, while Indianapolis’ Marlon Mack had one of his best games of the season with 139 rushing yards and two touchdowns.
+Star running back Ezekiel Elliot ran for 87 yards and posted 41 receiving yards, while Indianapolis' Marlon Mack had one of his best games of the season with 139 rushing yards and two touchdowns.
 The Cowboys receivers had a total of 206 receiving yards, while the Colts had 192.

 Mack was able to finish off two of Indianapolis' drives with touchdowns, while kicker Adam Vinatieri had three field goals that added another nine points to the scoreboard and ensured a Colts victory.

-While the Cowboys went scoreless, it was more about an inability to finish the drive with a touchdown or field goal than an inability to move the ball down the field.
+While the Cowboys went scoreless, it was more about an inability to finish drives with touchdowns or field goals than an inability to move the ball down the field.
 Dallas had a blocked field goal on its opening drive, fumbled the ball, and had back-to-back drives where the Cowboys turned the ball over on downs as they became increasingly desperate to score.
-Dallas may have not scored any points, but it seems as if this was single-game occurrence rather than indicative of the team’s skill.
+Dallas may have not scored any points, but it seems as if this was a single-game occurrence rather than an indication of the team's skill.

 Jon Machota @jonmachota